DCMoe/MAP6905_Adv_Deep_Learning/LLMs/04_prompting_and_inference.md

 | **Chain-of-Thought** | “Let’s reason step-by-step.”     | Improves reasoning  |
 | **Instruction**      | “Explain why the sky is blue.”   | Aligned outputs     |

-> Prompting acts like temporary fine-tuning in context—no weights are changed.
+> Prompting acts like temporary fine-tuning in context—no weights are changed {cite}`brown2020language`.

 ---